I don’t have a car. Will you come to my home?

 Project ABC is an early childhood mental health initiative and does not have the resources to provide financial assistance directly.
 Depending on the need you are trying to fill, we may be able to assist you in finding other sources of support in the community based on your individual needs (e.g., GAIN/CalWORKs).

-How else can you help my family, such as basic needs?
+How else can you help my family?
+Can you assist with basic needs?

 Project ABC works with a team, and we understand that a family’s concerns must often be attended to first before we can have any conversations about mental health.
 If your family needs support with issues such as food, clothing or other needs, we may work with you to find food banks, clothing distribution sites or other locations to obtain free or low-cost items.